Meet Kolbe

 Healing and living aren’t separate paths.
 They’re one.

-Now, I get to witness the mystery of holding space.
+I get to now witness the mystery of holding space.

-Every day, my gratitude deepens—as my pain, and the pain of others, continues to reveal its truest form: not as a curse, but as a teacher.
-A sacred invitation into what it means to be human—tender, resilient, and always becoming who we are.
+Every day, my gratitude deepens as my pain and the pain of others continues to reveal its truest form: not as a curse, but as a teacher.
+A sacred invitation into what it means to be human; tender, resilient, and always becoming who we are.

 How I Show Up in My Work